abhinab44/News-Sentiment-Pipeline/README.md

 ## Future Improvements

-- [ ] Schedule periodic runs with `cron` or GitHub Actions for time-series tracking
+- [ ] Schedule periodic runs with `cron` or GitHub Actions for time-series sentiment tracking
-- [ ] Add more news sources (The Hindu, Indian Express, Hindustan Times)
+- [ ] Add more sources: The Hindu, Indian Express, Hindustan Times
-- [ ] Replace TextBlob with a fine-tuned BERT model for improved accuracy on news text
+- [ ] Replace TextBlob with a fine-tuned BERT/RoBERTa model for improved accuracy on news text
+- [ ] Add subjectivity breakdown charts alongside polarity visualizations
-- [ ] Export results to CSV / Google Sheets for further analysis
+- [ ] Export results to CSV or Google Sheets for downstream analysis
-- [ ] Build a simple Streamlit dashboard for interactive exploration
+- [ ] Build a Streamlit dashboard for interactive, filterable exploration

 ---

 ## License

 This project is licensed under the [MIT License](LICENSE).

+---

+*Built with Python 3.10 · TextBlob · feedparser · BeautifulSoup · pandas · SQLite · Matplotlib · WordCloud*